Personality tests are a great way to explore different aspects of who you are and uncover layers you perhaps hadn't recognized about yourself before.

 Myers-Briggs is a widely respected and popular personality assessment tool — first used in the 1940s, the test was developed by Katharine Cook Briggs and her daughter, Isabel Briggs Myers.
 Initially inspired by Carl Jung's personality theory, the Myers-Briggs test conveniently separates people into 16 categories of personalities, providing each person with a four-letter acronym.

 The following four tests are broad-stroke indicators of who you are, using inspiration from Myers-Briggs.
 Among other things, the tests cover your communication styles, your strengths and weaknesses, your desires and ambitions, how you see the world, and how people perceive you.

-If you've never taken a test based off Carl Gustav Jung's psychological traits, or Myers-Briggs' 16 categories of personalities, I’d suggest you take at least one of these.
-You’ll be surprised by the accuracy of some of the statements, and more importantly, you could gain insight into how your behavior is perceived by others, helping you improve both professional and personal relationships.
+If you've never taken a test based on Jung's psychological traits, or Myers-Briggs' 16 categories of personalities, you may be surprised by the accuracy of some of the statements.
+More importantly, you could gain insight into how your behavior is perceived by others, helping you improve both professional and personal relationships.